joshpaulchan/expanse-report/code/GestureTracking/README.txt

+ALL CODE:
+// written by: Marc Tabago
+// tested by: Marc Tabago
+// debugged by: Marc Tabago

 Setting up gesture tracking (assuming you are using classic xbox360 kinect; procedure undefined for new kinect model) Please make sure you find the following in the folder: